 An indicator without a threshold is just a number on a page.
 ISQM 1.31(d) requires the firm to evaluate findings from monitoring activities and determine whether deficiencies exist.
 You can’t evaluate a finding if you haven’t defined what “acceptable” looks like.

 Thresholds come in two forms.
 Investigation triggers are the levels at which the firm must look into what’s happening.
 Remediation triggers are the levels at which the firm must take corrective action.
 Not every breach of an investigation trigger leads to remediation.
-Sometimes the investigation reveals a reasonable explanation.
+Sometimes the investigation reveals a reasonable explanation (a cluster of partner transitions, for instance, or a data collection error).
 But every remediation trigger breach must produce a documented response under ISQM 1.42.

 Setting thresholds is where most firms go wrong in one of two directions.
 Over-engineering looks like 47 indicators with tolerances defined to one decimal place and a 30-page quarterly report that nobody reads.
 Under-engineering looks like tracking indicators with no defined thresholds at all, reviewing them once a year, and writing “results are satisfactory” without stating what satisfactory means.

-Set thresholds based on your own historical data where available.
+The practical approach: set thresholds based on your own historical data where available.
 Where your data is thin, use regulatory expectations as a proxy.
-If the AFM’s 2023 report noted that partner involvement at planning was deficient in 35% of inspected files, and your firm’s internal data shows partner sign-off before fieldwork in 90% of cases, then 85% is a reasonable investigation trigger and 75% is a reasonable remediation trigger.
+If the AFM’s 2023 report noted that partner involvement at planning was deficient in 35% of inspected files (AFM, Sector in Beeld 2023, Accountancy en Verslaggeving, November 2023), and your firm’s internal data shows partner sign-off before fieldwork in 90% of cases, then 85% is a reasonable investigation trigger and 75% is a reasonable remediation trigger.
 Document why you chose those numbers.
 The documentation of that judgment is what gets tested at inspection.
+Inspectors aren’t looking for mathematical precision.
+They’re looking for evidence that someone thought about what “good” looks like and wrote it down before the results came in.

 For new indicators with no historical baseline, set an initial threshold based on professional judgment, measure for two reporting periods, then recalibrate.
 State this approach explicitly in your monitoring plan.
 Inspectors accept “we’re establishing a baseline” in year one.
 They don’t accept it in year four.